facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ## Defining the parameters

-The plugin supports two types of parameters: [Choices](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Choice) and [Scalars](https://facebookresearch.github.io/nevergrad/parametrization_ref.html#nevergrad.p.Scalar).
-They can be defined either through config file or commandline override.
+The plugin supports two types of parameters: [Choices](https://facebookresearch.github.io/nevergrad/parametrization.html#parameters) and [Scalars](https://facebookresearch.github.io/nevergrad/parametrization.html#parameters).
+They can be defined either through a config file or command-line override.

-### Defining through commandline override
+### Defining through command-line override
 Hydra provides an override parser that supports rich syntax.
-More documentation can be found in ([OverrideGrammer/Basic](../advanced/override_grammar/basic.md)) and ([OverrideGrammer/Extended](../advanced/override_grammar/extended.md)).
+More documentation can be found in ([Override Grammar/Basic](../advanced/override_grammar/basic.md)) and ([Override Grammar/Extended](../advanced/override_grammar/extended.md)).
 We recommend you go through them first before proceeding with this doc.

 #### Choices
 To override a field with choices: